Yes, it is possible to reverse type 2 diabetes!

 Health professionals now agree that type 2 diabetes comes about when an individual acquires more fat than their body can cope with.
 This leads to excess fat stored in the liver and pancreas which negatively affects the beta cell function and insulin action.
 For those who have had diabetes for a short duration it appears possible to achieve or re-establish non-diabetic glucose control potentially for the long term.

-This programme currently looks set to transform the lives of adults and children in this country where a staggering two thirds of adults and one third of children are classified as overweight or obese.
+This programme begins in April 2020 and currently looks set to transform the lives of adults and children in this country where a staggering two thirds of adults and one third of children are classified as overweight or obese.

 I hope this has been helpful.